Destinations Italy Milan & Lakes

 On Fashion Week

 Milan Fashion Week runs mid-February (women's FW) and late-September (women's SS), six days each, plus separate men's weeks in January and June.
 During these windows hotel rates double or triple, restaurants book out two months ahead, and the design crowd takes every aperitivo table.
-The same is true of Salone del Mobile (Milan Design Week, mid-April), which is arguably even more impossible.
+The same is true of Salone del Mobile (Milan Design Week, mid-April), which is busier still.
 Either go on purpose or pay around it.

 On the 2026 Olympics